RblSb/SyncTube/user/README.md

 - `users.json` - Admin names with password hashes and random channel-specific salt.
 Do not share this file!
 - `crashes/` - Latest error logs, when the server crashes.
 - `logs/` - Latest activity logs, saved when the server shuts down.
+- `cache/` - Folder with video cache and uploads.
+You can change `cacheStorageLimitGiB` in config to limit it.